EventBridge

 Routing your Amazon EventBridge data to Panther for advanced monitoring and detection

-Amazon EventBridge is a serverless event bus that lets you receive, filter, transform, route, and deliver events.
+is a serverless event bus that lets you receive, filter, transform, route, and deliver events.
 Within your environment, you may already be using EventBridge, as it supports receiving data from AWS services, custom applications, SaaS applications, and microservices.

-EventBridge supports many targets Panther may plug into, including SNS topics, SQS queues, Firehose delivery streams, S3 buckets, and more.
+EventBridge supports many Panther may plug into, including SNS topics, SQS queues, Firehose delivery streams, S3 buckets, and more.
 This enables many possible workflows.
 For example:

 Okta -> EventBridge -> AWS SNS Topic -> Panther SQS

-By default, EventBridge nests the logs within a
+By default, EventBridge nests the logs within a detail

 Custom Application -> EventBridge -> Firehose delivery stream -> S3 -> Panther